 Early detection of sarcomas

-Our multidisciplinary team meets to provide each patient with an individualized treatment care plan.
+Our cancer care team meets to provide each patient with an individualized treatment care plan.
 This team consists of orthopaedic oncologists, medical oncologists, radiation oncologists, interventional radiologists, bone and soft tissue pathologists and musculoskeletal radiologists, as well as multiple nursing supportive care staff.
-This multidisciplinary approach leads to high quality, coordinated patient care.
+This team approach leads to high quality, coordinated patient care.

 If you find an unexplained bump or lump on your body, contact your primary care provider.
 He or she will examine the bump and can refer you to our treatment team for further evaluation.
 The best way to determine if a mass is cancerous is through a biopsy.
 At MU Health Care, this is usually done either by the surgeon who uses a small incision or a special needle or by our interventional radiology physicians who use image guidance for deeper masses.